status-im/help.status.im/docs/en/status-wallet/understand-wrapped-tokens.md

 You can use your Ethereum-based wrapped tokens just like any other tokens on the Ethereum blockchain.
 For example, you can use them for staking and governance, as well as in DeFi apps, including as loan collaterals.

 --8<-- "includes/urls-en.txt"

+*[public]: This means that everyone can view your balance and transaction history.
+That's the way the majority of blockchains work, including Ethereum, with Monero (XMR) being a notable exception.